This page outlines all relevant limits and limitations present when using the Vercel platform.

-Below are three examples that provide further information on how the rate limits work.
+Below are five examples that provide further information on how rate limits work.

 60 domains every

 60 seconds (1 minute).
-Should you hit the rate limit, you will need to wait another minute before deleting another domain.
+Should you hit the rate limit, you will need to wait another minute before you can delete another domain.

 20 teams every

 3600 seconds (1 hour).
-Should you hit the rate limit, you will need to wait another hour before deleting another team.
+Should you hit the rate limit, you will need to wait another hour before you can delete another team.

 6 times every

 604800 seconds (1 week).
-Should you hit the rate limit, you will need to wait another week before changing your username again.
+Should you hit the rate limit, you will need to wait another week before you can change your username again.

 3600 seconds (1 hour).
 Shoulds you hit the rate limit, you will need to wait another hour before before you can build a deployment again.